nonam00/spotify-clone/README.md

 ## Description

 As a beginner developer, I'm excited to present my Spotify clone web application, a simple yet functional platform for streaming music online.
 Built using Next.js and .NET Core, this application offers a user-friendly interface and essential features for music lovers, including the ability to upload and share their own content.
+This application provides a foundation for building a comprehensive music streaming platform.

 #### Key Features:

 - **Basic Search and Filtering**: Find specific songs, and user-uploaded content using our basic search and filtering options.
+- **Playlists**: Organize your favorite tracks into personalized playlists.
 - **User Uploads**: Upload your own music tracks and share them with the community.

 ---

 ## Getting Started

-#### First, run WebAPI for the backend:
+#### First, run web API for the backend:

 User secret json file is required to run. *(contact me to get it)*.